KHUG-LP

-KHUG-LP is a low power FM station broadcasting on 97.5 MHz from Castaic, California.
-It is licensed to Sloan Canyon Communications, a California non-profit corporation and serves the communities in the Santa Clarita Valley (SCV), California.
+KHUG-LP (97.5 FM) is a low power radio station licensed to Castaic, California, United States.
+It is owned by Sloan Canyon Communications, a California non-profit corporation, and serves the Santa Clarita Valley.

 History

 Sloan Canyon Communications was granted a construction permit by the FCC on July 10, 2015.
 The first broadcast occurred January 20, 2017, as it signed on as KZPC-LP.
 Three days later, when the FCC granted a pending call sign change to KHUG-LP, the station started using the new call sign on January 24, 2017.

 The station programs primarily music, using the slogan, "Classic Rock By Day, Blues and R&B by night."
 The station claims that 15 to 20% of its evening blues and R&B rotation is made up of local artists.